Intro to Customizing Actions with DMScript

 DMScript is an interpreted language.
 It is not compiled either to machine language or to any intermediate p-code.

-In DeployHub, Procedures and Functions can be external scripts (written in any language) which are then executed either on the local deployment engine or on the target Endpoint during a deployment.
+In DeployHub Pro, Procedures and Functions can be external scripts (written in any language) which are then executed either on the local deployment engine or on the target Endpoint during a deployment.
 You can also create Procedures and Functions in DMScript and invoke them as part of a deployment.
 DMScript can call other Functions and Procedures and these can be written in DMScript or can be external scripts written in any language.

 Actions are created by dragging and dropping Functions, Procedures and workflow directives onto the action editor.
-When the action is invoked (as part of a deployment or as a stand-alone action), DeployHub generates DMScript from the action flow and then executes it using the built-in DMScript interpreter.
+When the action is invoked (as part of a deployment or as a stand-alone action), DeployHub Pro generates DMScript from the action flow and then executes it using the built-in DMScript interpreter.

 NOTE: To see the DMScript generated from an action, right-click in the action editor flow and select “Show Generated DMScript”.